Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

 \subsection{Perfect pairings}

-We will need restrictions on the integral forms $\Oo_A(B_+)$, $\Oo_A(B_-)$ of the morphisms $\Phi^+$, $\Phi^-$ in \eqref{phipm}.
+We will need to restrict the morphisms $\Phi^+$, $\Phi^-$ in \eqref{phipm} on the integral forms $\Oo_A(B_+)$, $\Oo_A(B_-)$.
 We collect their properties in Theorem \ref{Phimap} and the discussion thereafter.
 In order to state it, we recall first a few facts about $R$-matrices and related pairings.